quantumcore/maalik/README.md

 #### LICENSE
 [VIEW LICENSE](https://github.com/quantumcored/maalik/blob/master/LICENSE)

 The Developer is not responsible for any misuse of Damage caused by the program.
-This is created only to innovate InfoSec and **YOU**. :point_left:
+This is created only to innovate NetSec and **YOU**. :point_left: